bcdev/xrlint/docs/config.md

 ## Configuration Objects

-Each configuration object contains all of the information XRLint needs to execute on a set of files.
+Each configuration object contains all the information XRLint needs to execute on a set of files.
 Each configuration object is made up of these properties: